 - Rich Moccia, Department of Animal Biosciences, received the Gabrielle Hubert Award for outstanding contributions by an individual volunteer.

 - Open Learning and Educational Support received the President’s Award as the campus unit with the highest increase in both participation and dollars raised.

-- The library received the Spirit Award, presented to the department representing the ultimate in United Way support and spirit.
+- McLaughlin Library received the Spirit Award, presented to the department representing the ultimate in United Way support and spirit.

 - Pam Armitage, College of Arts, received the Campaign Co-Chairs Award for exceptional leadership and commitment to the University’s campaign over a period of years.